Best Dumbbell Tricep Exercises

 8.)
 DUMBBELL DEVIL

-Exercise Notes: Lie face down with legs parallel to the ground and a dumbbell in each hand.
+Exercise Notes: Starting position is lying face down with legs parallel to the ground and a dumbbell in each hand.
 Activate the rhomboids and the rotator cuffs to bring the shoulders off the mat and move the dumbbells in an arc like motion through the lower portion of the range of motion.

 You may have seen me do an exercise called the Angels and Devils which brings your arms all the way up to the top in an arcing movement.
 However, in this case it’s better to home in on the bottom portion of the arc range of motion which really targets the triceps.